MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 **Assumptions**:

-- The team assume undertakers would spread the application as much as possible in their clients<sup><a id="7-bis" href="#7">[7]</a></sup>.
+- The team assumes undertakers would spread the application as much as possible in their clients<sup><a id="7-bis" href="#7">[7]</a></sup>.
-- The team assume the application will be used only by mourners having an account.
+- The team assumes the application will be used only by mourners having an account.
-- The team assume deadlines will be met.
+- The team assumes deadlines will be met.
-- The team assume connection will be provided by the client.
+- The team assumes connection will be provided by the client.
-- The team assume mourners will have all necessary documents.
+- The team assumes mourners will have all necessary documents.
-- The team assume Undertakers and clients will respect the code of conduct.
+- The team assumes Undertakers and clients will respect the code of conduct.

 **Constraints**:

-- The application needs to be connected to internet.
+- The application needs to be connected to the internet.
-- The application can't reach out mourners without passing by undertakers.
+- The application can't reach out to mourners without passing by undertakers.
 - The application won't be used by everyone.
 - The application isn't free.
-- The application should be developped in a short period of time.
+- The application should be developed in a short period.
 - The team power is low.

 ---